hpuma/Flixster-IOS/README.md

 Describe any challenges encountered while building the app.
 - Familiarizing with xcode environment settings, layout, etc..
 Tutorial has different xcode version so the tools require one to look for :)
 - Installing pod correctly for project
-- Understanding all setings for TableView, TableViewCell, basically all components used
+- Understanding all settings for TableView, TableViewCell, basically all components used
 - Understanding swift, different ballgame to what I'm accustomed to
 - Reading documentation apart from tutorial was fun